eholzbach/stravaplot/README.md

 Start the service, then make a request to `curl localhost:8000/v1/render` and allow it time to query Strava.
 This doesn't respect pagination yet, so you may need to do this a few times until the db is fully populated.
 Fire up a browser and view the map at `http://localhost:8000/`

 ## Configuration
-This is in flight as Strava killed application tokens in favor of [oauth](https://developers.strava.com/docs/getting-started/#oauth) years ago.
+This authenticates against Strava using [oauth](https://developers.strava.com/docs/getting-started/#oauth).
 You can find your client secret and id in Strava's settings.

 Stravaplot's configuration file is in json.
 ```